Yinzy00/local-switchbot-api/readme.md

 # Local Switchbot Api

-My local switchbot api project to prevent using their cloud based open API.
+My Node.js local switchbot api project to prevent using their cloud based open API.
 No longer dependent on an internet connection or switchbot servers.

 Project created using [node-switchbot](https://www.npmjs.com/package/node-switchbot) package.

+To use the project you need:
+- Linux device
+- BTE compatible adapter

 ## Currently suupported
 - Switchbot Curtain